 - Better-informed decisions for climate change adaptation by policymakers/implementers.

-- Increased appreciation of and actions towards including gender in policies and implementation.
+- Increased appreciation of and actions towards including gender-sensitive policies and implementation.

 The PACCA learning alliance has become a point of reference for many stakeholders as an appropriate and timely initiative.
 As well as:

 - Enhanced human capacity for climate change adaptation

 - Better-informed investment decisions for climate change adaptation

 - Inclusive and effective policy formulation and implementation

 - Collective multi-stakeholder effort to address issues of climate change